SFU-CMPT-201/lecture-notes/05-memory-management.md

     * First-fit
         * We traverse the linked list of free blocks, and allocates the first block that can fit the requested size.
         * We keep the remaining free space free for later requests.
+I.e., we *split* a free block into two blocks, one to allocate and the other to keep as free.
         * An advantage of this is its implementation simplicity.
 Also, it is fast as it only needs to find the first big enough block.
         * A disadvantage is that sometimes it pollutes the beginning of the free list with small